awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 }
 ```

-You must then compile your MOF using the PsAllowPlaintextPassword setting in configuration data\.
+Compile your MOF using the PsAllowPlaintextPassword setting in configuration data\.
 This is OK because the credential only contains a label\.

 In Secrets Manager, ensure that the instance has GetSecretValue access in an IAM Managed Policy, and optionally in the Secret Resource Policy if one exists\.
-In order to work with DSC, the secret must be in the following format\.
+Toork with DSC, the secret must be in the following format\.

 ```
 { 'Username': 'a_name', 'Password': 'a_password' }